TheNuRii/users-database-project/README.md

 1. Add a new user
 2. Delete a user
 3. Edit user data
 4. Display the user list
-5. Search for a user
-6. Exit the program

 Follow the on-screen instructions to perform the desired operations.